alexkasema/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 A Bash script that displays Best School 10 times using for loop.
 # 2-while_best_school
 A Bash script that displays Best School 10 times using while loop.
+# 3-until_best_school
+A Bash script that displays Best School 10 times using until.